mfrisoli/cs50-homepage-project/README.md

 -Subtract
 -Multpiply
 -Divide
--Fractions
--Decimals

 UX:
 Depending on your mood it will tell you a quote

-Ideas to add:
+Calculator to test your skills